jitsi/jitsi-meet/README.md

 # Jitsi Meet - Secure, Simple and Scalable Video Conferences

 Jitsi Meet is an open-source (Apache) WebRTC JavaScript application that uses [Jitsi Videobridge](https://jitsi.org/videobridge) to provide high quality, [secure](#security) and scalable video conferences.
-You can see [Jitsi Meet in action](http://youtu.be/7vFUVClsNh0) here at the session #482 of the VoIP Users Conference.
+You can see Jitsi Meet in action [here at the session #482 of the VoIP Users Conference](http://youtu.be/7vFUVClsNh0).

+The Jitsi Meet client runs in your browser, without the need for installing anything on your computer.
 You can also try it out yourself at https://meet.jit.si .

 Jitsi Meet allows for very efficient collaboration.
 It allows users to stream their desktop or only some windows.
 It also supports shared document editing with Etherpad.

 ## Installation

+On the client side, no installation is necessary.
+You just point your browser to the URL of your deployment.
+This section is about installing the Jitsi Meet suite on your server and hosting your own conferencing service.

 Installing Jitsi Meet is quite a simple experience.
 For Debian-based systems, we recommend following the [quick-install](https://github.com/jitsi/jitsi-meet/blob/master/doc/quick-install.md) document, which uses the package system.